 Search Results

-- About Halifax | HLIC
+- Download | HLIC

 - Student Activities | HLIC

+HLIC offers unique immersive activities that allow students' to explore the city, speak with locals, bond with friends and make memories that will last a lifetime.
 Student Activities Immerse yourself in local language and culture Engaging in various activities such as sports and arts while studying abroad offers a multitude of benefits.
 It enhances language acquisition and fluency.
 Immersing oneself in activities necessitates effective communication in the target language.
 This real-world application of language skills not only bolsters vocabulary but also improves listening and speaking proficiency.
 Participating fosters social integration and personal growth.
 It allows language students to connect with locals and fellow students, breaking down cultural barriers and building a diverse network of friends.
 These activities can boost self-esteem, teamwork, and discipline, which are transferable life skills.
 Student Activities not only complement language studies but also contribute to a well-rounded and enriching international experience.
 When you study with HLIC you will have the oppurtunity to take part in a variety of exciting activities outside of the classroom.
 Spring March, April, May This is when you can expect the snow to melt, temperatures to gradually rise and the flowers to bloom.
 Things that you can experience: Exploring the Halifax Public Gardens Taking a nature walk at Point Pleasant Park Easter (holiday, cultural event) St. Patricks Day (holiday, cultural event) Eid al-Fitr (holiday, cultural event) Summer June, July, August During these months, you'll experience warmer temperatures, making it ideal for outdoor activities, festivals, and enjoying the waterfront.
 Things that you can experience: A trip to Crystal Cresent Beach Swimming at Long Lake Canoeing and Kayaking Outdoor sports at the Halifax Commons Jazz Festival Busker Festival Canada Day (holiday, cultural event) Halifax Pride Parade Peggy's Cove boat trip and lobster experience Autumn September, October, November Watch as the leaves change colors and enjoy the cooler temperatures.
 Things that you can experience: Halloween (holiday, cultural event) Halifax Ghost Tour Apple Picking and Wagon Rides at Noggins Farm Thanksgiving (holiday, cultural event) Cooking Class Nocturne: Art at Night Winter December, January, February During these months, the city experiences colder temperatures, occasional snowfall, and opportunities for winter sports.
 Things that you can experience: Skiing and snowboarding at Martock Ice skating at the Emera Oval Halifax Parade of Lights Christmas (holiday, cultural event) Eating fresh maple syrup at Sugar Moon Farm Valentine's Day

-- Agents | HLIC
+- LGBTQ+ | HLIC

-- Other Programs | HLIC
+- Volunteer Program | HLIC

 - Apply | HLIC